Review: Chuzzle Deluxe

 None.

 This is an incredibly cute and simple game without any problems.
-The closest you could get to an issue would be the way you pop the Chuzzles, but its pretty clear that these floofballs enjoy popping into stardust.
+The closest you could get to an issue would be the way you pop the Chuzzles, but it's pretty clear that these floofballs enjoy popping into stardust.